-Budding parents are invited to come, with thier baby, to participate in a tour and workshop and have a taste of the roots and meaning of the experiences of birth and parenting in the anciant world and today, and create a personal souvenir.
+Budding parents are invited to come, with thier baby, to participate in a tour and a creative workshop and have a taste of the roots and meaning of the experiences of birth and parenting in the anciant world and today, and create a personal souvenir.

 The sessions are guided by Rabbi Debbie Shua Chaim, who specializes in spiritual direction on childbirth and parenthood, and coordinates programming for families, High Holidays, and community in the Museum.

 more dates for all the meetings will be published soon.

 Pregnancy and birth in ancient times were experienced by humans as times of uncertainty and danger.
 Amulets and other means of protection were created specifically for the new mothers and babies.